 Tools for Schools

-Probably the most important part of this process, listening to students will help determine what’s the best education pathway for their skills, needs and ultimate goals.
-Ensuring all pathways are taken into consideration can make all the different longterm for a student and their ultimate success.
+Probably the most important part of this process, listening to students will help determine what’s the best education pathway for their skills, needs, trade interests, and ultimate goals.
+Ensuring all pathways are taken into consideration can make all the difference long term for a student and their ultimate success.
 If you’re unfamiliar with trade schools or technical colleges, here’s a must watch video for educators to provide a helpful summary:

 The skilled trades and technical college education sector offers many pathways and opportunities for students to discover a training program that fits their specific needs.
 Take a look at our list of the top trade careers with helpful data and info around each pathway to understand what’s currently available for potential students.
 The best news, there are plenty of jobs available in the skilled trades.